 Glass tube is partially evacuated (low pressure inside the tube).

 Very high voltage is applied across the electrodes.
+Observation:

 Stream of particles move from the cathode (−ve) to the anode (+ ve).
 These particles are known as cathode ray particles.

 Cathode rays move from the cathode to the anode.

 Cathode rays are not visible; they can be observed with the help of phosphorescent or fluorescent materials (such as zinc sulphide).